 By Kaneez Fathima,

-(The author is attached with the Hyderabad-based rights group Civil Liberties Monitoring Committee.
-India)
+Kaneez Fathima is with Hyderabad-based Civil Liberties Monitoring Committee.